mbudisic/transporting-points-demo/MATH_VALIDATION.md

 - A2 to B2: |-0.5 - (-0.3)| = 0.2
 The bottleneck value is 0.2.

+## Validating Export Documents

+The application provides three types of export documents, all focused on the currently selected transport plan:

+1. **HTML Report**: Contains a comprehensive report of the distributions and the selected transport plan
+   - Check that exported distance matrices match what's shown in the UI
+   - Verify that the transport plan shown is only for the selected visualization mode
+   - Check the metric value displayed in the report against the value in the UI

+2. **JSON Data**: Contains structured data for programmatic analysis
+   - All distance calculations and matchings are available for further analysis
+   - The structure includes only data for the currently selected transport plan
+   - Use this for automated validation scripts or more complex verifications

+3. **CSV Export**: Contains blob-level data for all blobs in both distributions
+   - Use this to reconstruct the distributions in other software
+   - Perform independent distance calculations and compare the results

+### Source Code for Export Functionality

+The export functionality is implemented in `utils/export_utils.py` (lines 12-489).
+The key functions are:

+- `generate_distribution_data()` (lines 12-121): Creates a structured data object with only the selected transport plan
+- `generate_html_report()` (lines 123-385): Generates an HTML report with visualizations and tables
+- `export_to_formats()` (lines 429-489): Creates downloadable files in multiple formats

 ## Getting Support

 If you find discrepancies between your calculations and the application:

 1. Check the "Distance Matrices" tab to see the raw distance values used
 2. Verify that you're using the same mathematical formulation
+3. Examine the exported documents for more detailed information
-3. If issues persist, check the calculation methods in `controllers/distance_calculator.py`
+4. If issues persist, check the calculation methods in `controllers/distance_calculator.py`